 - We support a broad-spectrum approach to upskilling and right-skilling our state’s workforce to address labor shortages and help businesses’ growth.

 This includes adequately funding our existing workforce development programs, like Fast Track and Missouri One Start job training, and advocating for new policies that are responsive and flexible to businesses’ needs for skilled workers today while anticipating employment needs of the future.

 - Maintain and grow our workforce, while taking steps to retain our existing talent, including incentives for workers in high-demand fields such as technology.

 - Childcare is a pivotal workforce development issue.

+Working parents’ re-entry into the workforce can be hindered by childcare provider shortages for children of all ages, but especially for those under two years old.
 Missouri should increase the accessibility and availability of high quality childcare for working parents.

 - Encourage entrepreneurial and small business development

 We support initiatives and programs that enhance entrepreneurial growth by increasing access to investors that provide for the crucial need for seed and early stage venture capital in Missouri companies.